wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 ![figure]({{"/assests/flow-field-post/l-corridor-flow-field-1.jpg" | absolute_url}})

-to:
+to this:

 ![figure]({{"/assests/flow-field-post/l-corridor-flow-field-2.jpg" | absolute_url}})

 Our search space goes from 16 walkable tiles to 3 regions.

 There are two issues with this method: first is finding an algorithm to generate these navigation regions, which must be ran up front before the simulation begins.

 The second is that you will only have an approximation to the most efficient path.
 There are some cases where the corresponding steering force for a particular tile will not point directly at the goal when it otherwise could have.

-I personally found that such losses in accuracy in path solutions to be miniscule for a real time simulation like Alexander.
+I personally found that such losses in accuracy in path solutions to be too miniscule to account for in a real time simulation like Alexander.
 There are ways to rectify this, but I will not detail them here.
-I will, however, give a brief overview of how you may generate such navigation meshes.

 # Generating Navigation Meshes